Jake Roberts: Early career (1974–1986)

 Roberts started his career in 1974 in the Louisiana area, as a referee and a year later, made his debut as a wrestler, making his name in Mid-South Wrestling, Mid-Atlantic Championship Wrestling and Georgia Championship Wrestling.
 Roberts had trouble developing his character, so in the late 1970s he traveled to Canada to wrestle.
-While in Stampede Wrestling, Roberts feuded with the Junkyard Dog.
+While in Stampede Wrestling, Roberts feuded with Big Daddy Ritter, later known as the Junkyard Dog.

 It was in Georgia Championship Wrestling during 1983 that Roberts became part of Paul Ellering's stable, the Legion of Doom, and began a feud with Ron Garvin over the NWA National Television Championship that lasted into 1984.
 In 1984, Roberts entered World Class Championship Wrestling (WCCW) joining up with "Gentleman" Chris Adams and Gino Hernandez in their feud against the Von Erichs, winning the WCCW Television title and 6-Man Tag Team title (with Adams and Hernandez).
-Roberts returned to Mid-South Wrestling for 1985, ending his run there in February 1986 with a feud with Dick Slater after being told by management that he was not considered a top talent even though he was getting the biggest crowd reactions.
+Roberts returned to Mid-South Wrestling for 1985, ending his run there in February 1986 with a feud with Dick Slater after being told by management, namely Terry Taylor that he was only considered the "Number 5 babyface" even though he was getting the biggest crowd reactions.